 Practical computer science, which is primarily concerned with software development

-Technical computer science, which studies engineering and physical methods. this area also includes the development of computer hardware
+Technical computer science, which studies engineering and physical methods; this area also includes the development of computer hardware

 Applied computer science, which deals with the use of computers in a practical sense, that is, their use in organizations

-The terms hardware and software long helped to describe the objects of computer science.
+The terms “hardware” and “software” long helped to describe the objects of computer science.
 However, due to the increasing networking of such systems, it is now worthwhile to use other terms.
-In particular, communication technologies such as networks play a key role, so that today we generally speak of information technology (IT), information systems (IS) or information and communication technology (ICT) (Franzetti, 2019, p.
+In particular, communication technologies such as networks play a key role, so that today we generally speak of information technology (IT), information systems (IS), or information and communication technology (ICT) (Franzetti, 2019, p.
 1).
 The term “ICT” describes complex systems consisting of hardware and software components and the corresponding network technology.

-For example, the Google search engine consists of software (such as the bots that search for information on the internet and the algorithms that organize the search results, but also the data that Google has stored about websites), and hardware (Google operates large data centers to make this data quickly accessible worldwide).
+For example, the Google search engine consists of software (such as the bots that search for information on the internet and the algorithms that organize the search results, but also the data that Google has stored about websites) and hardware (Google operates large data centers to make this data quickly accessible worldwide).
 In addition, Google builds on the network infrastructure of the World Wide Web (Brin & Page, 1998).
 The search engine works in concert with these different components.

 Historical Overview of Computer Science and the Internet